 Question:I am at a loss as to what to do with my 20 year old daughter.
-She lives at home but will not do anything to help out she will not clean, she only works part time at night.
-She doesn't think that she makes enough to help out with the bills, but will not get another job.
+She lives at home but will not do anything to help out.
+She will not clean, and she only works part time at night.
+She doesn't think that she makes enough to help out with the bills but will not get another job.
 I am a single mother, recovering from addiction, and have decided to follow the Lord.
 I know that in a year the changes in me are significant enough for her to see that I have changed truly for the Lord.
 I can't undo my mistakes and my addiction from the past.
 I need help setting some boundaries and talking to her.
 She seems to be resentful or something.
-Nothing I say gets though.
+Nothing I say gets through.
 Any suggestions would be most grateful.
-I trust the Lord will get us through this but I have made a lot of mistakes and want to lead her in the right direction, back to the Lord.
+I trust the Lord will get us through this, but I have made a lot of mistakes and want to lead her in the right direction, back to the Lord.

 You are correct in recognizing the need for boundaries in your relationship with your adult daughter.
 In fact, one of the recommendations I have for you is to read the book Boundaries by Dr. Henry Cloud and Dr. John Townsend.
 The book is a wealth of resources regarding establishing boundaries in all areas of our lives including physical boundaries, financial boundaries, emotional boundaries, and others.
 I think you will find the book extremely helpful.